Humane Society Legislative Fund endorses Rep. Carlos Curbelo for Florida’s 26th Congressional District

 Paid for by Humane Society Legislative Fund and not authorized by any candidate or candidate’s committee.
 HSLF, 1255 23rd Street, NW, Suite 455, Washington, DC 20037.

-Humane Society Legislative Fund endorses Conor Lamb for Congress
+Humane Society Legislative Fund endorses Rep. Chris Smith for New Jersey’s 4th Congressional District

-Humane Society Legislative Fund endorses Conor Lamb for Congress
+Humane Society Legislative Fund endorses Rep. Chris Smith for New Jersey’s 4th Congressional District

-WASHINGTON (February 22, 2018) —Today the Humane Society Legislative Fund, the nation’s leading political advocacy organization for animal welfare, announced its endorsement of Conor Lamb for Pennsylvania’s 18th Congressional District.
+WASHINGTON (July 2, 2018)—Today the Humane Society Legislative Fund, the nation’s leading political advocacy organization for animal welfare, announced its endorsement of Rep. Chris Smith for New Jersey’s 4th Congressional District.

 ###